 Medications that shut down the ovaries temporarily include Zoladex (chemical name: goserelin) and Lupron (chemical name: leuprolide).
 These are taken by injection, and they shut down the ovaries about 2-4 weeks after the first injection.
 Ovary shutdown can cause intense menopausal symptoms, as ovary removal does — but it is reversible.
 Once the medication is stopped, the ovaries start producing estrogen again.
 (In the past, low-dose radiation therapy was used to permanently stop estrogen production by the ovaries, but this practice generally is not used any more.)

-- Hormonal therapy medication: Medications such as tamoxifen and Arimidex can block or lower estrogen, reducing the risk of breast cancer recurrence.
+- Hormonal therapy medication: Medications such as tamoxifen and Arimidex (chemical name: anastrozole) can block or lower estrogen, reducing the risk of breast cancer recurrence.